SireneNova/Portfolio/Python/Version27/ReadMe.md

 </br></br>
 The Sale Viewer is a final project of my choosing.
 </br></br>
-The wxGUI folder contains a wx drill wxGui.py.
+The wxGUI folder contains a the drill wxGui.py.
 The image files are attachments that are used by it.